 Up until the late 1700s, Vashon-Maury Island was only inhabited by American Indians.
-Today, lasting reminders of previous Native American Indian tribes exist through the Indian names given to many landmarks, bodies of water and communities on Vashon Island.
-One such tiny village sits on the southern shore and sports the Native American name, Tahlequah.
+Although some of the names provided stille exist today as lasting reminders of previous Native American Indian tribes exist through the Indian names given to many landmarks, bodies of water and communities on Vashon Island some are not necessarily from the Native Americans who originate from the island.
+One such tiny village sits on the southern shore and sports a Native American sounding name dubbed by white settlers, Tahlequah.
 Other American Indian names, which are still in use on the island today include Manzanita Beach, Kitsap Peninsula and Chautauqua Elementary School.

 The Hunt For The Mysterious Northwest Passage

 During the 1790s, the initial exploratory crew of the British Navy, aboard the sailing ship known as the Discovery, sailed into Puget Sound.
 The European’s mission was to find the mysterious Northwest Passage.
 This, the thinking went, would provide a shortcut to the Orient.
 However, the British gave up their hopes after discovering the rough terrain, excruciatingly cold winters and other hardships that made it an impractical route.